How Montana’s governor, angling for a Senate seat, made an unapproved Trump official a campaign issue

 Brian Morris, the chief judge of the U.S. District Court in Montana, found that Pendley had been effectively acting director of the agency for well over the one year allowed under the federal law.

 Daines had initially supported Pendley’s nomination to run the bureau before signaling his apprehension.
 The White House ultimately pulled the nomination from the Senate.
-Even after the court ruling, Pendley has stayed with the agency anyway.
+Even after the court ruling, Pendley has stayed with the agency, anyway.

-The BLM plays an outsize role in Western states such as Montana, where the agency oversees over 8 million acres — an area the size of Maryland.
-Bullock actually cut his teeth as an attorney two decades ago defending Montana from a lawsuit by Pendley over access to rivers and streams — something the governor likes to point out in ads.
+The BLM plays an outsize role in Western states such as Montana, where the agency oversees more than 8 million acres — an area the size of Maryland.
+Bullock cut his teeth as an attorney two decades ago defending Montana from a lawsuit by Pendley over access to rivers and streams — something the governor likes to point out in ads.

 “People don’t realize quite how much land BLM manages, not for the public but for ranchers and resource extractors," said Daniel Gigone, who owns the Sweetwater Fly Shop about 15 miles east of Bozeman.
 “But then the appointment of Pendley just shows such a disdain for the thousands of folks who recreate, hunt and fish and who don’t want to see those lands sold off to developers or mining companies.”